 Master of Science in Robotics (MSR)

-The Master of Science in Robotics (MSR) program brings together areas of robotics research that would otherwise be spread across different departments or separate universities.
-It focuses on preparing students to take a leading role in the research and development of future generations of integrated robotics technologies and systems.
+The Master of Science in Robotics (MSR) program uses an interdisciplinary course design to prepare students to take a leading role in the research and development of future robotics technologies and systems.

 Requirements for the degree include course work, four core courses and three electives, and research that results in a thesis document and a public talk.
 The MSR program is designed to mimic the first two years of a PhD program to allow students interested in a PhD to gather experience and have an easy transition.